 - 4th – 12th Grades: Lesson plans are created and filed along with independently prepared maps, Key Study Charts, graphic organizers, reason and relate questions, some visual aids gathered by the teacher, etc.

-- Or, 4th-12 Grades: Lesson plans may or may not be pre-maded by a Principle Approach® resource, notes from the parent/teacher, etc.
+- Or, 4th-12 Grades: Lesson plans may or may not be pre-maded by resources I create that support The Noah Plan® curriculum.

-- Homeschool Classroom Constitutions: these are filed and there’s one for each student.
+- Homeschool Classroom Constitutions: these are inspired by those found in The Noah Plan® curriculum.
+They’re filed in the front of the notebooks and there’s one for each student.

-- Grading Sheets: If you’re grading your student’s work, a copy of these may be kept as well.
+- Grading Sheets: If you’re grading your student’s work, a copy of them may be kept as well.

 Really, much is prepared before the school year kicks off.
 But, sometimes there are a few things to wrap up.
 Or, maybe the first quarter is prepared and the next quarter will be worked on as time allows.